djkez/Integrated-Fund-Analysis/README.md

 Students of finance who want a hands-on way to explore performance and factor models.

+# Merging

+This repo includes a small utility, Merge_FF_Momentum.py, that combines the monthly Fama–French 2×3 factor file with the Momentum file from Kenneth French’s Data Library so you can run six-factor analysis on aligned dates.

+Get the two input files (monthly)

+Download ‘F-F_Research_Data_5_Factors_2x3’ (Monthly) — CSV version.

+Download ‘F-F_Momentum_Factor’ (Monthly) — CSV version.

+# Command-line usage (PowerShell)
+**1. Open PowerShell**

+Press Start → type PowerShell → hit Enter.

+You should see a black/blue PowerShell window.

+**2. Go to the folder where the script is saved**

+If you saved it into your Documents\Python Programs folder, type:

+cd "C:\Users\Kiera\Documents\Python Programs"

+(Replace the path with wherever merge_ff_momentum.py actually is for you.)

+**3. Run the script with your two CSV files**

+Example command:

+python merge_ff_momentum.py "F-F_Research_Data_5_Factors_2x3.csv" "F-F_Momentum_Factor.csv" -o merged_ff_5f_plus_mom.csv

+Explanation:

+python merge_ff_momentum.py → runs the script

+"F-F_Research_Data_5_Factors_2x3.csv" → your 5-factor file

+"F-F_Momentum_Factor.csv" → the momentum factor file

+-o merged_ff_5f_plus_mom.csv → output filename (you can rename it if you want)

+**4. If you get an Excel pop-up when inspecting the new merged file**

+That popup is just Excel being Excel 😅 — it’s warning you that when it opens a CSV, it might automatically show large numbers (like dates written as 202307) in scientific notation (e.g., 2.02307E+05).

+For your merged factor file, you should click Don’t Convert.

+**Here’s why:**

+The script already cleaned your dates into a proper YYYY-MM-DD format, so there shouldn’t be any big integer values left.

+If you click Convert, Excel will still try to 'help' by auto-formatting columns, which can sometimes mess things up.

+If you click Don’t Convert, Excel will show the raw values exactly as written in the CSV (no unwanted conversions).

+**And importantly:**

+This popup only affects how Excel displays the CSV, not how Python or the GUI reads it.

+So even if you accidentally click Convert, no problem.
+The GUI will still read the file fine — it doesn’t use Excel.

+**What the script does**

+Parses and cleans French’s headers/footers.

+Harmonises dates to monthly and takes the intersection of available months.

+Normalises column names and keeps returns in decimal units.

+**Outputs columns similar to:**

+Date, Mkt-RF, SMB, HML, RMW, CMA, Mom, RF

+(Date formatted as YYYY-MM.)

 # Download the latest Windows executable from the **Releases** tab.

 ## Run without Python